 Originally established in the 1950s, the Perkins program was one of the oldest student loan programs.

 Minimum repayment is $40 per month including 5% interest that begins to accrue nine months after the date the borrower ceases to be enrolled at least half-time and ends 10 years later.
 No interest accrues on the Federal Perkins Loan during the in-school and grace period.
 The repayment period may be extended during periods of in-school deferment, hardship, or forbearance.
-Visit the Student Business Services Office's website for more information about your Perkins Loan.
+Visit the Student Business Services's website for more information about your Perkins Loan.